-- Minimum Initial Investment: At several banks, low-minimum investments for CDs allow you to open an account with a small deposit.
-Some of the best CD accounts even offer a minimum deposit of zero dollars, although technically you’d have to invest some money.
+- Minimum Initial Investment: At several banks, low minimum requirements for CDs allow you to open an account with a small deposit.
+Some of the best CD accounts even offer a minimum deposit of $0, although technically you’d have to invest some money.

 - Premium Rates: If you have some spare cash sitting in your checking or savings account, a CD might be an ideal investment option for you.
 Depending on how long you can invest the money, even by opening a minimum-investment CD, you can generally earn a higher rate of interest than other traditional bank accounts can offer.
 Some CDs are billed as high-yield CDs, promising higher rates over typically longer terms.

-- Safety: CDs are decidedly low-risk, as an FDIC-insured investment guarantees that investors will receive the full amount of the original investment — plus interest — at the end of the term.
+- Safety: CDs are decidedly low-risk, as an FDIC-insured investment guarantees that investors will receive the full amount of the original investment — plus interest — at the end of the term, up to the $250,000 limit.
 Additionally, as a CD is an electronic investment at a bank, there’s no risk of theft or casualty loss, such as from a fire in your home.

 Cons of Investing in CDs

 CDs offer relatively few disadvantages to investors, particularly in the risk department.
 They aren’t without potential negative aspects, though.
 Here are a couple of features that could be drawbacks when it comes to investing in a CD:

 - Early Withdrawal Penalties: Unlike a checking or savings account, you’ll have to pay a penalty if you take money out of your CD before it matures.
 Early withdrawal penalties can apply whether you put in a meager $100 or tens of thousands of dollars.
 In some cases, the amount of the penalty can exceed the interest you have earned on the CD, thereby costing you some principal.